Open Technology’s lighting control system making staff roles easier at Torbay Hospital23 March 2017

 Open Technology’s intelligent lighting control system, LiGO, is now fully operational at Torbay hospital’s new 14-bed intensive care unit, which opened last month.

-The lighting control system also makes the work of hospital staff easier.
+The lighting control system makes the work of hospital staff easier.
 Lighting in all areas of the ward, including bed bays, offices and corridors, can be controlled locally and configured to the clinicians’ needs.
 The system is controlled by easy-to-use touchscreen interfaces located in each of the two nurses’ stations in the unit.

 The LiGO lighting control system was easily integrated with the hospital’s Trend Building Management System (BMS), which was installed by Trend’s approved partner Colton Controls.
 Overall system design was carried out by Hoare Lee in Plymouth and installation was completed by Totus Engineering.